ton-community/ton-docs/docs/learn/services/sites-www-proxy.md

 The TON Project is more than just a blockchain — it also has a unique network technology.

-First of all, network protocols were created specifically for the TON Blockchain so that nodes could communicate with one another and exchange data.
+First of all, network protocols were created specifically for TON Blockchain so that nodes could communicate with one another and exchange data.
 Currently, the network hosts solutions which are so powerful and universal that, together, they are equivalent to a next generation internet.

 The TON Network is interesting itself, not even considering TON Blockchain, because it is a fully decentralized, secure and private computer network akin to __[TOR](https://en.wikipedia.org/wiki/Tor_(network))__ or the __[I2P (Invisible Internet Project)](https://en.wikipedia.org/wiki/I2P)__.